ufal/UMR/doc/frames.md

-# Frame Files
+# Frame Files and Participant Roles

 UMR
 [assumes](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-1-participant-roles)
-that [events](eventive-concepts.md) are linked to **frame files** (valency dictionaries), which describe the participants of the event and their semantic roles.
+that **[events](eventive-concepts.md) are linked to frame files** (also referred to as **rolesets**, might be viewed as composing a valency dictionary) that describe the **participants of the event and their semantic roles**.
 The default source of English frame files is PropBank ([version 3.4](http://propbank.github.io/v3.4.0/frames/index.html)).
 Other languages may use a similar resource if there is one, or create a lexicon on the fly when working on UMR annotation.
+The same is also valid for non-eventive concepts related to an event, see the next paragraph.

 There is a minor terminological glitch: while all processes are events (even if nominalized, cf. event nominals), states and entities may or may not be events depending on how they are used in the sentence.
 It would not make sense to identify a state with an entry in